 - Lomira Middle School has students learning on the FANUC elearning platform in 8th grade – this exposure can get them interested in enrolling in CTE when they get to high school.

-Here’s where the report showed a wide range of responses:
+Here’s where the report showed a wide range of responses (click to expand):

 Funding, available classroom space, instructor training, access to technology, and the needs of the particular region…all of these can impact what CTE courses are offered to students.